alefram/Alefram.github.io/_posts/Basic-inverse-kinematics-in-Mujoco.md

 import mediapy as media
 ```

-Then, load a MuJoCo model to test our inverse kinematics.
+Then, choose a MuJoCo robot arm model to test our inverse kinematics.
 In this
-case I decide to use the UR5e robot arm from the **mujoco_menangerie**
+case I decided to use the UR5e robot arm from the **mujoco_menangerie**
 [library](https://github.com/google-deepmind/mujoco_menagerie/blob/main/universal_robots_ur5e/README.md)

 ```python